coltongrainger/quamash/prelims/topology.md

 > A subset downstairs is open iff it's preimage is open upstairs.

+PROP!
+The quotient space $X/S$ is Hausdorff iff ... any two elements in $S$ have disjoint saturated neighborhoods.

+Passing to the quotient?

+- connectedness and path connectedness preserved
+- countable dense subsets and compactness preserved
+- Hausdorff and other Trennungsaxiome require extra precaution

-From [@Ri15]:
+Discussion from [@Ri15]:

 DEF!
 We say a surjective map $\pi \colon X \twoheadrightarrow Y$ is a quotient map when ... $U \subset Y$ is open if and only if $\pi^{-1}(U) \subset X$ is open.

 THM!
 (Universal property of the quotient topology II) Let $\pi \colon X \twoheadrightarrow Y$ be a quotient map and let $Z$ be a topological space.
 Given any continuous function $h \colon X \to Z$ that is constant on fibers, i.e., so that $h(x) = h(x')$ whenever $p(x) = p(x')$, then there is a unique continuous function $f \colon Y \to Z$ so that $g \circ p = h$.

 > To define a continuous function whose domain is a quotient space, it suffices to define the function "upstairs", provided that the "upstairs" function is constant on fibers.

-For example, to define a function on $\RR P^n$, it suffices to define a function on $S_n$ that is constant on antipodes.
+For example, to define a function on $\RR P^n$, it suffices to define a function on $S_n$ that is constant on antipodes [@Ri15, page 15].

+### Week 5: identification topologies

+This week we digressed to consider two notable occurrences of quotient topologies in the wild, namely,

+- for gluing manifolds, and
+- for classification of compact surfaces.

 The quotient topology is synonymously the "identification topology", apropos of obtaining a quotient space $X/\backsim$ relative to inclusion map $X \hookrightarrow X/\backsim$.
 In this case $\backsim$ is an equivalence relation where

 - each point is equivalent to itself,
 - perhaps we draw a diagram with arrows on the boundaries to indicate equivalence classes.

+DEF!
+A connected sum of two $m$-dimensional manifolds is a manifold formed by ... deleting a ball inside each manifold and gluing together the resulting boundary spheres.

 THM!
 Every compact connected orientable surface $S \subset \RR^3$ of genus $g$ is homeomorphic to a polygon with ... $4g$ edges and pairs of edges appropriately identified.